stefanoborini/book-modelviewcontroller/source/notes.rst

 Notes
 =====
 Local models, or one global model?
-case: Model changes, but not in the data relevat to the view.
-Who performs validation?
-View?
-Controller?
-Model?
-Consistency of the data inside the model?

 the view should be able to query or inform the controller for action (will, should, did): delegate

-Depending on the application, the model can host invalid data (that is, invalid for the application)

 Compare OSX bindings with MVVM ?
 Same stuff?
 You might have to fight your toolkit because it prefers a specific implementation of MVC